 The Company is a party to employment agreements with certain of the Named Executive Officers.
 Each employment agreement contains provisions for establishing the annual base salary and bonus for each such executive officer.
-Pursuant to the terms of the employment agreements, the annual base salaries for Ms. Gallup, and Messrs.
-Koppel, Wilson and Wilkins as of the date of this Proxy Statement are \$430,000, \$425,000, \$400,000, and \$375,000, respectively.
+Pursuant to the terms of the employment agreements, the 2003 annual base salary for each of Ms. Gallup, and Messrs.
+Koppel and Wilkins are \$430,000, \$425,000, and \$375,000, respectively.
 In addition, the Named Executive Officers are eligible to receive an annual bonus based upon the achievement of individual and Company goals.
 The employment agreements may be terminated by the Named Executive Officer or by the Company.
 Under the terms of Messrs.
-Koppel's, Wilson's and Wilkins' employment agreements, if the Company terminates such executive's employment without cause (as defined therein), the Company is required to pay to such executive severance payments at the executive's then applicable base salary rate for a period of twelve months.
-Mr. Koppel's employment agreement includes certain non-compete obligations which extend for three years after termination of employment.
-Messrs.
-Wilson's and Wilkins' employment agreements include certain non-compete obligations which extend for two years after termination of employment.
+Koppel's and Wilkins' employment agreements, if the Company terminates such executive's employment without cause (as defined therein), the Company is required to pay to such executive severance payments at the executive's then applicable base salary rate for a period of twelve months.
+Mr. Koppel's employment agreement included certain non-compete obligations which extend for three years after termination of employment.
+Mr. Wilkins' employment agreement includes certain non-compete obligations which extend for two years after termination of employment.